VM-Series Firewall on Google Cloud Platform

 You can also enable any firewall that runs PAN-OS 8.1 (virtual or physical) to monitor application workloads deployed on Google Compute Engine instances.
 With an awareness of virtual machine adds, moves, or deletes within a Google VPC, you can create security policy rules that automatically adapt to changes in your application environment.

-Deploy the VM-Series Firewall from Google Cloud Launcher
+Deploy the VM-Series Firewall from Google Cloud Platform Marketplace

 The VM-series firewall is part of your Google project, using the VPC networks to communicate with other compute engine instances.
 In addition to serving as an internet gateway, the VM-series firewall can secure east-west traffic between VPCs to ensure data protection compliance and application access.

-Google Cloud Launcher provides templates based on license types.
+Google Marketplace provides templates based on license types.
 The templates deploy an instance of the VM-Series firewall with a management interface and two dataplane interfaces.

 Before you deploy the VM-Series firewall, you must choose a project in your organization, and create a minimum of three networks and subnetworks that the firewall requires at launch.

-- Locate the VM-Series firewall listing on Google
+- Locate the VM-Series firewall listing in Google

 - Log in to the Google Cloud Console.

-- From the Products and Services menu, choose Cloud Launcher.
+- From the Products and Services menu, choose Marketplace.